-APPLICATION MATERIALS TO CONTROL EXPLANATIONS 1.
-I 1.
+APPLICATION MATERIALS TO CONTROL EXPLANATIONS 1: 1 1.
 DORMANT.
 Lime-sulphur, oil, tar, tar and oil, or D N. See next column.
-Scale insects, (see Section 44).
-Leaf- roller, (see Section 46).
-Case-bearer, (see Section 68).
-Aphid (see Sections 17, 20 and 28.)
+Scale insects, (see Sec.
+44).
+Leaf-roller, (see Sec.
+46).
+Case-bearer, (see Sec.
+69).
+Aphid (see sections 17, 20 and 27.)
 2. p PETAL-FALL, Just after petals have fallen.
-Lime-sulphur, 2 gallons, lead arsenate, 2 lb., and water to make 100 gallons.
-Or Proprietary copper compound plus lime.
-Use manufacturer's recommendation.
-See Section 64.
-Leaf-spot, brown-rot, curculic and slugs.
-(See Section 65 for aphid control).
-Avoid spraying sweet cherries during periods of high humidity and high temperature.
-3. T TWO-WEEKS, Two weeks after Application 2.
-Lime-sulphur, 2 gallons, lead arsenate, 2 lb, and water to make 100 gallons.
-Or Proprietary copper compound plus lime according to manufacturer's recommendation.
+Lead arsenate 2 lb., 11⁄2 lb.
+25% proprietary copper compound or 2lb of 12 16% proprietary copper compound plus 3lb. of dry wettable sulphur plus 3lb. lime.(See Sec.
+64.)
 Leaf-spot, brown-rot, curculio and slugs.
-(See Section 65 for aphid control.)
+(See Sec.
+66 for aphid control.)
+Important for control of leaf-spot and curculio.
+3. B TWO-WEEKS, Two weeks after Application 2.
+Same as above.
+Leaf-spot, brown-rot, curculio and slugs.
+(See Sec.
+66 for aphid control.)
 Lead arsenate should not be used later than this (before harvest) except on fruit that will go to the canning factory and will be thoroughly washed.
-4. H a FOUR-WEEKS.
+4, FOUR-WEEKS.
 Two weeks after Application 3.
-Lime-sulphur, 2 gallons, lead arsenate, 2 lb., and water to make 100 gallons.
+Same as above.
 Omit lead arsenate unless fruit is to go to canning factory or can be washed.
-Or Proprietary copper compound plus lime.
-Leaf-spot, brown-rot, curculic, slugs, and maggots.
-(See Section 65 for aphid control, and Section 66 for maggot control.)
-Omit lead arsenate unless fruit is to go to canning factory or can be washed.
+Leaf-spot, brown-rot, curculio, slugs, and maggots.
+(See Sec.
+66 for aphid control, and Sec.
+67 for maggot control Omit lead arsenate unless fruit is to go to canning factory or can be washed.
 4a.
-9 4a.
+S 4a.
 SPECIAL.
 For the control of cherry maggot.
-Refer to Section 66 for information concercontrol of cherry maggot in canning cherries.
-Refer to Section 66 for information concerning a special application for the control of cherry maggot in canning cherries. - X 2 Н ъ BROWN-ROT.
+Refer to Sec.
+67 for information concerning a special application for the control of cherry maggot in canning cherries. ning a special application for the control ν.
+H BROWN-ROT.
 About one week before picking.
 Sulphur dust or spray of wettable sulphur.
 Brown-rot.
-See Section 60,
+See Section 60.

 RESIDUE REMOVAL.
 Instructions will be furnished on request to the Department of Horticulture.
-D N. See Sections 17 and 20.
+D N. See sections 17 and 20.